tesera/pygypsy/README.md

 #### Quick Start

-You can get started right away by installing GYPSY as follows:
+You can get started right away by installing pygypsy as follows:

 ```
 pip install git+ssh://git@github.com/tesera/pygypsy.git@dev # if you have ssh setup with github